Need to talk? Call 1800 882 436.

 Common myths about babies

-4-minute read
+9-minute read

 There is so much information out there about parenting and baby care, it can be hard to know what is best.
 This article dispels some of the common myths you may hear or read about young babies.

-Truth: It is fine to bath your baby every day if they enjoy it, but young babies do not need a bath every day.
+It is fine to bath your baby every day if they enjoy it, but young babies do not need a bath every day.
 They just need their face, neck, hands and nappy area to be kept clean.

-Find out more about washing your baby.
+Learn more about washing your baby.

-Truth: You cannot spoil a young baby.
+You cannot spoil a young baby.
 Crying is one way in which babies communicate.
 By crying they are telling us that they need something and it is important for parents and caregivers to respond to them.
 Observing and learning the cues that your baby is giving you can help a lot.

-Truth: Most women have enough breast milk to feed their baby if they breastfeed whenever the baby wants to feed, for as long as they want to feed.
+Most women have enough breast milk to feed their baby if they breastfeed whenever their baby wants to feed, for as long as they want to feed.
 In a 24-hour period, 8 to 12 feeds is common and it is normal for babies to want to feed frequently at certain times of the day.

 Expect it to take up to 6 weeks for you and your baby to learn how to breastfeed and for your breast milk supply to become established.